KloppstockBw/GFNPoEPriceCheck/README.md

 ### Hotkey Usage

-All Hotkeys are changeable in script
+All Hotkeys are changeable in script - comfortable by a GUI

+The standard hotkeys are:

 | F5 | F6 | F7 | F9 | F11 |
 |-----|------|--------|----------|----------|